AntoineGaton/100_Day_Coding_Challenge/README.md

 ## Follow Along

 You're welcome to follow along with my 100 Days of Coding journey!
 Feel free to explore the daily folders to see my progress, challenges, and achievements.
-If you have any suggestions, feedback, or want to connect, don't hesitate to reach out.
+If you have any suggestions, or feedback, or want to connect, don't hesitate to reach out.

+## Log
+- **Day_0:** Did research and began planning for my journey ahead.
+My journey is being recorded on my Linkedin page.
+- **Day_1:** Started the To-Do List app.
+Excited for how big I can make this app.
+Starting small and enjoying the ride.
+Gonna code at least an hour a day and make it a stressless experience.
+- **Day_2:** Came across a weird bug with the "mark completed" functionality, but I will tackle it tomorrow.
+Learned more about the OS library in Python and the ANSI escape codes.
+Also started implementing the try/exception into my code for good practice and habit.

 ## Contact